My son, forget not my law; but let thine heart keep my commandments:

-Keeping your heart is a priority, for out of it are the issues of life (Pr 4:23).
+Keeping your heart is a priority, for out of it comes your conduct in life (Pr 4:23).
 Your heart directs your life (Luke 6:45).
-So you must keep wisdom and her commandments in your heart to guide your affections and choices (Pr 3:3; 4:21; Ps 37:31)!
+You must keep wisdom and its commandments in your heart to guide your daily affections and choices (Pr 3:3; 4:21; Ps 37:31).

-Here is the appeal of King Solomon to His Son, but these proverbs were written down for your benefit.
+Here is the appeal of King Solomon to his son, but these proverbs were written down for your benefit.
 Will you hear, retain, love, and obey the rules of wisdom found in this book of the Bible?
-They can only save you and prosper you by remembering and doing them.
+They can only save you and prosper you, if you remember and do them.

 James warned you to be a doer of God’s word, not just a hearer, deceiving yourself (Jas 1:21-25).
 The saving benefits of truth are for those who remember it and do it.
 Or you are like a man seeing his faults in the mirror of God’s word, who makes no corrections.
 But those who see the instruction, remember it, and continue to do it shall surely be blessed.

 Paul warned the gospel only saves those who keep it in memory (I Cor 15:2), for some at Corinth had forgotten the resurrection of the dead.
-Without this doctrine, he easily showed that salvation from sin is lost and we are of all men most miserable (I Cor 15:19).
+Without this doctrine, he showed that salvation from sin is lost and Christians are of all men most miserable (I Cor 15:19).